Topological Mixed Valence Model for Twisted Bilayer Graphene: Discussion

-There is, in our opinion, much that can be done to experimentally test the foundation of the SB description.
+Further experiments may help to test the foundation of the SB description.
 In conventional heavy fermion systems, the presence of local moment behavior is immediately evident from the Curie-Weiss behavior of the magnetic susceptibility

-To what extent can such Curie Weiss behavior be detected from a Maxwell-analysis of existing field dependent compressibility measurements?
-It would be interesting to use existing field-dependent compressibility measurements to back-out the spin/valley susceptibility and directly measure the size of the moment.
-It would also be interesting to examine whether the upper and lower Hubbard bands observed in STM measurements, have a width that grows approximately linearly with the doping, which would provide direct evidence of the underlying topological conduction band.
+To what extent can such Curie Weiss behavior be detected from a Maxwell-analysis of field dependent compressibility measurements?
+It would be useful to use field-dependent compressibility measurements to back-out the spin/valley susceptibility and directly measure the size of the moment.
+It would also be intriguing, in future work, both theoretical and experimental, to observe and quantify the charge redistribution between the conduction and f-electrons as a function of gate voltage.

-Our qualitative analysis has found that the hybridization strength $\gamma_{0}\sim 25 $meV obtained in the SB model, is likely too large to account for the observation of local moment behavior at filling factors of $|\nu| =3$, for which a considerably smaller value $\gamma_{0}^{*}\sim 6$meV is required.
-Can this be accounted for by polaronic effects?
-This is clearly a fruitful area for future exploration.

-There is much that can be done to improve our approximate theoretical treatment of mixed valent MATBG.
-We have argued the importance of finding a treatment of this model that can handle the effects of valence fluctuations, and have proposed a vector auxiliary boson approach that appears to capture the essence of the valence fluctuations.
-There are many other theoretical methods that could be applied to MATBG, such as slave rotor approaches. and dynamical mean-field theory.

-We end with a brief reflection on the nature of superconductivity in MATBG.
-Recent quasiparticle interference experiments have uncovered evidence of a possible d-wave nodal gap structure in the superconducting state.
-In a conventional superconductor this would be a sign of spin-singlet pairing.
-In MATBG, the presence of a valley-spin degeneracy with an $N_{f}=4$ fold degeneracy and the presence of strong local Hund's interactions, raises the interesting possibility of spin or valley triplet paired states.
-An extension of the current model that includes the Hund's interactions within the multi-electron Wannier states is thus highly desirable.